-Also known as: Screening for colon cancer, Colonoscopy - screening, Sigmoidoscopy - screening or Virtual colonoscopy - screening
+Also known as: Screening for colon cancer, Colonoscopy - screening, Sigmoidoscopy - screening, Virtual colonoscopy - screening, Fecal immunochemical test, Stool DNA test, sDNA test, Colorectal cancer - screening or Rectal cancer - screening

-- The most common method used is the fecal occult blood test (FOBT).
-Newer stool tests are called the fecal immunochemical test (FIT) and stool DNA test (sDNA).
+- The most common test used is the fecal occult blood test (FOBT).
+Two other tests are called the fecal immunochemical test (FIT) and stool DNA test (sDNA).

-- A stool test and sigmoidoscopy should be used together.
+- Sigmoidoscopy and a stool test should be used together.

-- Double-contrast barium enemy, a special x-ray of the large intestine, which includes the colon and rectum
+- Double-contrast barium enema is a special x-ray of the large intestine that looks at the colon and rectum

 - Colonoscopy every 10 years

 - FOBT every year (colonoscopy is needed if results are positive)